A Workshop by Tami-Lee Duncan, M.Ed., R.Psych.

 It doesn't stay in the body.
 That's the part nobody prepares you for.

-By the time most women find me, they're not managing one problem.
-They're managing four: body, identity, relationship, and pleasure.
-Nobody has ever laid that out for them plainly.
+Nobody has ever laid that out for you plainly.
 This workshop does.

 What's Inside